elementary_vectors.functions

 Return a list of elementary vectors

-generator(dual: bool = True, prevent_multiples: bool = True, reverse: bool = False) Generator[sage.modules.free_module_element.vector, None, None]
+generator(dual: bool = True, prevent_multiples: bool = True, reverse: bool = False) Iterator[sage.modules.free_module_element.vector]

 Return a generator of elementary vectors